 We have reviewed the way moorings are managed with the community and came to the conclusion we could do better.
 We are introducing a new method of managing moorings in the district by providing for moorings in 11 Mooring Areas, with a requirement that mooring owners within the mooring areas hold a Moorings Licence issued by the Harbourmaster.
 Mooring Areas are proposed for Mapua, Motueka,Tapu Bay, Stephens Bay, Kaiteriteri, Otuwhero Inlet, Torrent Bay, Boundary Bay, Milnthorpe, and Mangarākau.
 People can still apply for moorings outside of these areas.

-We are also making changes to the way coastal structures are managed and we are looking for feedback on these more recent changes.
+We are also making changes to the way coastal structures and moorings are generally managed, for example, the repair of structures.

 If you have any queries, please don't hesitate to contact Tania Bray (email@example.com or on 03 5438400).

 There are 11 new mooring areas proposed for the district.
-As long as you have a Moorings License issued by the Harbourmaster you can moor your boat in the Mooring Area as a permitted activity.
+As long as you have a Mooring Licence issued by the Harbourmaster, you can moor your boat in the Mooring Area as a permitted activity.

-The Moorings license will contain conditions about the size of boat, type and location etc.
+The Mooring Licence will contain conditions about the size of boat, type and location, etc.

 There are restrictions on who can apply within the Abel Tasman National Park Mooring Areas and at Kaiteriteri.

-Legal moorings already within the areas can stay there and at some point in time will change over to the new system.
+Moorings already within the areas (with resource consent) can stay there and at some point in time will change over to the new system.

-For more information check out the Draft Bylaw and Section 25.1.1 in the Draft Plan Change.
+For more information, check out the Draft Bylaw and Section 25.1.1 of the Proposed Plan Change.

 The rules have been changed to allow all mooring types to be applied for outside of the Mooring Areas as a ‘discretionary activity’.